Connecticut Personal

 Understanding Workplace Injuries vs. Workers’ Compensation Cases

 Most workplace injuries fall within the workers’ compensation system.
-In Connecticut, individuals who fall within that system should try and go about their work-related injury through workers’ compensation first, as it is required by law.
+In Connecticut, individuals who fall within that system should try to gain compensation for their work-related injury through workers’ compensation first, as it is required by law.

 However, people may be eligible to file a suit against their employer for negligence after trying to move through workers’ comp under the following circumstances: